darklang/docs/docs/how-to/static-assets.md

 ---
 id: static-assets
-title: How to host Static Assets on Dark
+title: How to host Static Assets on Darklang
 sidebar_label: How to host Static Assets
 ---

-Dark supports hosting your static assets.
+Darklang supports hosting your static assets.

 Our static assets service is designed to be simple, easy to understand, as well as composable and configurable.
-As such, a static assets deploy uploads your assets to our cloud CDN, and we provide powerful tools in Dark to serve and configure them.
+As such, a static assets deploy uploads your assets to our cloud CDN, and we provide powerful tools in Darklang to serve and configure them.

 A